dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 a:2:{i:0;s:2:"d2";i:1;s:2:"d4";}
 ```

-At first, I couldn’t see anything interesting here, and I was a bit lost.
+At first, I couldn't see anything interesting here, and I was a bit lost.

 Then I remembered that I had full access to the source code in EP000CH01.
 Since this version of the game is just a patched version of that one, I downloaded its source: